-In cases where the transfer lesion results in an abrupt increased load to the second metatarsal, we'll often see the body self correct this eccentric load by creating a stress fracture of the second metatarsal.
+In cases where the transfer lesion results in an abrupt, increased load to the second metatarsal, we'll often see the body self-correct this eccentric load by creating a stress fracture of the second metatarsal.
 This secondary stress fracture often results in resolution of the transfer lesion.
 In other cases, the second metatarsal will 'step up to the plate' and increase in size to accommodate this new load.
 Unfortunately, this often results in a chronic problem with load bearing in the forefoot.
 The most common problem is chronic capsulitis beneath the second metatarsal head.

 How can a transfer lesion be treated?
 First and foremost, the surgeon who performs the 1st metatarsal surgery should be keenly aware of the potential for transfer lesions and perform a surgery that does not result in shortening or elevation of the first metatarsal.
-But even in cases with the best surgeons, transfer lesion still happen.
+But even in cases with the best surgeons, transfer lesions still happen.
 Treatment options for transfer lesions include: